ryoosari/Bellabeat-Capstone-Project/README.md

 * **R Markdown:** Notebook, like Jupyter, used for the whole project creation.
 Made in RStudio for easy publishing in GitHub and Kaggle.
 * **Bellabeat:** Sample case study as a junior data analyst in Bellabeat company, made by Google's curriculum.
 * **FitBeat:** Dataset used for the analysis process to reach the insights required by Bellabeat's stakeholders.

+## More Information
+It is recommended to run the file in a new Notebook in Kaggle to be able to run all the existing code and outputs the same results.